 Local utility sends customers statements listing how well they are doing in comparison to last month, last year and in comparison to similar building types; incorporate residential blower-door (ACH50 or CFM50) or energy efficiency rating (HERS or equivalent) in truth-in-housing reports.
 Report sump pump/rain leader disconnection under action 20.3; city buildings under action 1.1

 Require an energy audit with blower door test as part of truth-in-housing inspection and include results in all TIH reports.

-Require energy use disclosure for certain commercial buildings, using Hennepin County's tools for cities in Minnesota; require landlords to disclose the energy usage for residential rental properties; require residential energy disclosure at time-of-sale; report both Energy Efficiency rating and Renewable Energy Ready Home (includes EV-ready elements) site assessment results or certification.
+Require energy use disclosure for specified commercial buildings, using Hennepin County's tools for cities in Minnesota; link disclosure to business recognition/assistance programs; require landlords to disclose the energy usage for residential rental properties; require residential energy disclosure at time-of-sale; report both Energy Efficiency rating and Renewable Energy Ready Home (includes EV-ready elements) site assessment results or certification.
 Report city policies that incentivize acting on commercial building ratings - recommissioning and retrofitting - under action 2.6

 Who's doing it

 Fergus Falls - 1 star

 The City of Fergus Falls uses the Minnesota B3 Benchmarking database for the city owned facilities.
 Otter Tail Power Company uses a monthly energy rating system for their clients.
 They send out statements listing how well they are doing in comparison to last month, last year and in comparison to similar type homes.

 The city of Saint Peter has a disclosure policy for utility ratings for residents and business owners and this is posted on the city's website.
 Also, the city has online energy analysis where residents and business owners can use to view their energy usage and how can be done to save more.